UNIVERSITY OF UTAH GUIDELINES FOR THE PERSONAL ACTIVITY REPORT SYSTEM (PAR)

 - The completed PARs should be reviewed by a knowledgeable person within the department to ensure that there are no misunderstandings or gross inaccuracies.
 Obvious errors or discrepancies between the effort and payroll distributions should be corrected on the PAR form.
 The changes made to the PAR will affect the dollars charged to the chartfields.
 The PAR should be signed by the employee or the responsible official with firsthand knowledge of all the work performed by the employee.

-- After review, the completed PARs will be sent, by the due date, to Management Accounting & Analysis, 201 S. Presidents Circle (Park Building), Room 406.
+- After review, the completed PARs will be sent, by the due date, to Cost Accounting & Analysis, 201 S. Presidents Circle (Park Building), Room 406.

-- Management Accounting & Analysis will reallocate changes of efforts plus benefits, taxes, and indirect (F&A) costs associated with adjusted effort.
+- Cost Accounting & Analysis will reallocate changes of efforts plus benefits, taxes, and indirect (F&A) costs associated with adjusted effort.

 - A copy of the PAR form will be retained by the academic department for possible review by federal auditors.